hindu-comm/weblogs/manasataramgini/2008/08/2008-08-05_a-poem-of-the-muni.md

 Stupidity?
 Nay, unkind, perhaps, is my judgment.
 For, long did the seers map the celestial spheres,
 where the wanderers traveled retrograde the firmament
 How so?
-The epicycle along a deferent veers\!
+The epicycle along a deferent veers!

 The ultimate Truth it was not, but closer.
 Verily there is no ultimate proof; Only falsification.